 Agriculture is one of the world's largest and most fundamental industries and constitutes the backbone of most African economies.
-Globally, economic growth is directed toward Sustainable Development Goals (SDGs), agriculture, as the primary economic activity, can be a natural way to end hunger and poverty as well as bring about economic and social development.
+Globally, economic growth is directed toward Sustainable Development Goals (SDGs), and agriculture, as the primary economic activity, can be a natural way to end hunger and poverty as well as bring about economic and social development.
 Global crop production has changed drastically in recent decades.
-The amount of food grown has increased rapidly as a result of two drivers; the amount of land used for agriculture has expanded, but the largest driver has been rapid increase in crop yields [10].
+The amount of food grown has increased rapidly as a result of two drivers; the amount of land used for agriculture has expanded, but the largest driver has been a rapid increase in crop yields (Friedrich, 2012).
 Agricultural development lies at the heart of poverty reduction, and the increased food security of most developing countries and sub-Saharan Africa is no exception.
 However, it is the only region in the world where per capita agricultural productivity has remained stagnant for more than 40 years.
-A study by [5] also showed that this orchestrated may be by pandemics that halt many agricultural activities, as was the case in 2020.
-All such factors naturally demand large of land for increased amounts productivity to feed increasing populations; however, at the same sustainability demands time, resources such as forests and land be sustained for future generations.
+A study by Muchanga et al. (2020) also showed that this may be orchestrated by pandemics that halt many agricultural activities, as was the case in 2020.
+All such factors naturally demand large amounts of land for increased productivity to feed increasing populations; however, at the same time, sustainability demands that resources such as forests and land be sustained for future generation.

-Although Zambia is readily available for agricultural production, the country has been struggling to utilize its agricultural potential to address food insecurity and poverty.
-This is partly attributed to climatic changes and variability [3].
-Despite the increasing recognition of the potential benefits of conservation agriculture for improving food security and natural resources, there is still a lack of comprehensive understanding of what conservation agriculture can do to achieve such. knowledge gap inhibits development of evidence-based policies and interventions that can encourage and support the adoption of sustainable agricultural practices by farmers and other stakeholders.
-Therefore, this study aimed understand the key drivers of and barriers to the adoption and of dissemination sustainable agricultural practices, and their impact on food security and natural resource conservation.
-If this problem is not the addressed, impacts of unsustainable agricultural practices on the economy, society and natural environment will be exacerbated because mitigation and adaptation measures will not be effective at dealing with the change in this problem.
-This study specifically aimed to understand the farming methods practiced by farmers, examine how conservation agriculture helps improve security and explore how food conservation agriculture can help promote natural resource conservation as well as strategies to increase conservation agriculture adoption.
+Although Zambia is readily available for agricultural production, the country has been struggling to utilize its agricultural potential to address food insecurity and poverty (Sitko et al., 2011).
+This is partly attributed to climatic changes and variability (Chisanga et al., 2022).
+Despite the increasing recognition of the potential benefits of conservation agriculture for improving food security and natural resources, there is still a lack of comprehensive understanding of what conservation agriculture can do to achieve such.
+This knowledge gap inhibits the development of evidence-based policies and interventions that can encourage and support the adoption of sustainable agricultural practices by farmers and other stakeholders.
+Therefore, this study aimed to understand the key drivers of and barriers to the adoption and dissemination of sustainable agricultural practices, and their impact on food security and natural resource conservation.
+If this problem is not addressed, the impacts of unsustainable agricultural practices on the economy, society and natural environment will be exacerbated because mitigation and adaptation measures will not be effective at dealing with the change in this problem.
+This study specifically aimed to understand the farming methods practiced by farmers, examine how conservation agriculture helps improve food security and explore how conservation agriculture can help promote natural resource conservation as well as strategies to increase conservation agriculture adoption.